 TeXworks supports Windows, Linux, and Mac OS X platforms.

 TeXmaker is a very popular multi-platform, open-source LaTeX editing tool.
 It works on all major platforms and has features that make it a great LaTeX editor.

 Users can set up all the basic settings for their LaTeX document using its configuration window before getting on to work with it.

 It also offers the spell-checking and document layout settings through its ‘Quickstart’ window.

 The ‘Structure View’ enables users to streamline their documents into different sections, labeling each one in the process.
-Plus, TeXmaker makes it easy for users for inserting tables, maths formulae, pictures, cross-references, etc.
+Plus, TeXmaker makes it easy for users to insert tables, maths formulae, pictures, cross-references, etc.

 Once you complete the document layout using TeXmaker, the document can be compiled and extracted as a PDF, ODF file, or HTML format.

 TeXmaker also allows users to track errors in the compilation stage.
-It displays all warning and error messages so that users can take evasive actions regarding the same.
+Furthermore, it displays all warning and error messages to take evasive actions regarding the same.